Skip to main content

 Kelly has been a Faculty Director and college instructor for the past ten years.
 She recently joined the Learning Engineers Group in the Division of Continuing Studies at the University of Wisconsin - Madison where she consults with content experts, instructors, and administration to design engaging course for students.
 She and her husband are busy raising their two kids.
 You can still find her training for races, and outside of the stadium during tailgate season.

-• Portrait of Danny Matthews
+• Portrait of Gina Stinnett

 • Portrait of Erica Thurman